 What things do you need to start off?

 As you are going to convert your stick welder into a TIG welder, that’s why you need a DC connection stick welder.
 But if you don’t have a stick welder and are planning to buy for TIG welder conversion, then that’s silly.
 You can directly purchase a TIG welder without doing the conversion adventure.

 However, if you are thinking about buying a second-hand stick welder for that operation, then it’s not a bad idea.
-All you need in addition to stick welder for TIG welder conversion is the following:
+All you need in addition to the stick welder for TIG welder conversion is the following: